jonthorell/RetroLoversUnited/README.md

 2. Code for pagination adapted from examples at: https://realpython.com/django-pagination/
 3. Filter on status.
 Done in views.py for index.
 Cant do that for the others since it needs custom code in the template with if/else/for-loops
 4. After editing a article, user is redirected to the article view
+5. Articles in draft-mode will only be shown in "My articles".
+It is the only place where it makes sense to show it since no other editor should ever need to see it.

 # User classes